jgretz/node-bits-sql/README.md

 This will open a connection to the database.

 ### rawConnection
-Sometimes you need the raw mongo connection to do something that node-bits-mongo hasn't exposed.
-This method will return the [mongoosejs](http://mongoosejs.com/) connection to you.
+Sometimes you need the raw sequelize connection to do something that node-bits-sql hasn't exposed.
+This method will return the [sequelize](http://docs.sequelizejs.com/) connection to you.

 ### getModel
 ```
 getModel(name)
 ```

-This will return to you the mongoosejs model.
+This will return to you the sequelizejs model.

 ### findById
 ```